-Lot Coverage (Building): Lot coverage is the maximum 'building area', expressed as a percentage of the lot.
+Lot Coverage (Building): Lot coverage is the maximum 'building area', expressed as a percentage of the total square footage of the lot.
+This includes permanent structures such as sheds decks, etc.

 Lot Frontage: The length measured along that side of a lot abutting on a public street at the required front yard setback.